ARCLeeds/arcleeds.github.io/blog/_posts/2023-01-16-wsl2spackapptainer.md

 The idea was to use WSL2 under Windows to get [ESPResSo](https://espressomd.org/wordpress/) working with [waLBerla](https://www.walberla.net/) integration. although I ended up a little off piste.

-Since there weren't believe to be packages that offered this, we'd need to build stuff from source to get there.
+Since there weren't believed to be packages that offered this, we'd need to build stuff from source to get there.

 [WSL2](https://learn.microsoft.com/en-us/windows/wsl/install) was used for the Linux environment under Windows, [Spack](https://spack.io/) was used to build software, and [Apptainer](https://apptainer.org/) was used to build a container at the end, that could be taken and used elsewhere, for example on an HPC system.